Jayendra Saraswathi: Death and Samadhi

-On 27 February 2018, for doing the daily routine Pooja, Saraswathi asked Vijayendra Saraswathi to perform the routine poojas, which acted as a premonition that he wanted to hand over the reigns to his successor.
-Jayendra even did Sandhyavandhanam that same day.
+On 27 February 2018, for doing the daily routine Pooja, Jayendra Saraswathi Swamigal asked Vijayendra Saraswathi to perform the routine poojas, which acted as a premonition that he wanted to hand over the reins to his successor.
+Jayendra Swamigal even did Sandhyavandhanam that same day.
 The 82-year old seer was admitted to a hospital near Kamakshi Amman Temple in Kanchipuram the following morning due to breathing problems.
-However, Jayendra was perfectly in shape and even walked whilst being inside the hospital.
+However, Jayendra Swamigal was perfectly in shape and even walked whilst being inside the hospital.
 A few hours later, hospital and mutt sources announced that he had died and issued statement "The 69th Acharya of Sri Kanchi Kamakoti Peetam Jagadguru Pujyashri Jayendra Saraswathi Shankaracharya Swamigal attained Siddhi at 9.00 am today - Shukla Trayodashi - 28 Feb.
 2018 at Sri Kanchi Kamakotii Peetam Sankara Matam, Kanchipuram."

-As a sanyasi, Saraswati was not cremated.
-He was instead interred in a Samadhi, that is referred to as a 'brundavanam' or 'adhishthanam'.
+As a sanyasi, Jayendra Saraswati was not cremated.
+He was instead interred in a tomb called a Samadhi, that is referred to as a 'Brindavanam' or 'adhishthanam'.
 A Tulasi tree was planted and a Shiva lingam was consecrated on top so that it will become a permanent shrine.
 The process of interment is called 'Brindavana Pravesha Karyakramam', which began on 1 March 2018 at 8am.

 The priests started performing chanting of mantras and his body was kept for devotees to pay respects from 10 am of 28 February 2018 to 8am of 1 March 2018.
-Saraswati's body was placed in the hall of the Kanchi math in a seated position, for devotees to catch a final glimpse.
+Jayendra Saraswati's body was placed in the hall of the Kanchi math in a seated position, for devotees to catch a final glimpse.
 Devotees from various places visited the mutt from the morning of 28 February and throughout the night and paid homage to the late Acharya till 8am of 1 March 2018.
 Abhishekam of Shiva linga, a ritual was performed with chanting of Rudram and Chamakam on 1 March from 8am.
 Kanchi Mutt manager said over 5 lakh people came to the shrine to pay respects.
 It was decided that Jayendra Sarawasthi would be laid to rest beside his guru, Sri Chandrasekharendra Saraswathi and hence the seer's ‘brindavanam’, or final resting place, was constructed right next to the one that serves as the brindavanam for the 68th pontiff Sri Maha Periyava.